gosharplite/kubernetes/code-of-conduct.md

 Kubernetes team reserves the right to deny participation and/or eject from an event (without refund) any individual found to be engaging in discriminatory or offensive speech or actions.

-Please bring any concerns to to the immediate attention of the Kubernetes team.
+Please bring any concerns to the immediate attention of the Kubernetes team.